 1. GENERAL PLAN 1.1.
 PLAN OBJECTIVES The Management Plan has the following objectives:

 .
-Harvest timber from the forest sustainably.
+Harvest the forest timber sustainably.

 1.2.2.
-Data of the owner or owners Table 1: Owner's data
+Owner's or owners' data Table 1: Owner's data

 | Required information | Owner 1 | Owner 2 | Owner..n |